lxj1999/lxj1999.github.io/_pages/about.md

 - Computer Languages: MATLAB; Python

 # 📝 Research Experiences
-- *2023.04 - 2023.12*, Semantic Segmentation of Laparoscopic Surgery Videos Based on HGNN, NUS
+- *2023.04 - 2023.12*, Semantic Segmentation of Gastric Cancer Laparoscopic Surgery Videos, NUS
+  - Constructed a self-collected gastric cancer laparoscopic surgery video dataset (4 videos, 500 key frames), which is specially annotated for recognizing safe zone (where laparoscopic surgical instruments can safely cut and go deep) and critical organs.
-  - Assisted surgeons in collecting, categorizing, and annotating laparoscopic surgery video datasets.
+  - Collected, standardized, categorized, filtered and annotated laparoscopic surgery videos under surgeons’ supervision.
-  - Trained video semantic segmentation model baselines using open-source library "MMSegmentation".
+  - Trained laparoscopic surgery video semantic segmentation baseline models on repaired CholecSeg8k dataset using UNet, UNet++, DeepLabv3 and DeepLabV3+ models.
-- *2021.11 - 2022.08*, Terahertz Detectors Based on Carbon Nanomaterials, XJTU
+- *2021.11 - 2022.08*, Preparation and Performance Test of Carbon-nanotube Terahertz Detectors, XJTU
-  - Prepared carbon nanotube (CNT) films by wet methods, specifically, dispersed CNT powder into organic solvents using an ultrasonic crusher, and preparing dry 5-micron-thick CNT films using vacuum filtration equipment.
+  - Prepared carbon nanotube (CNT) films by wet methods, specifically, dispersed CNT powder into organic solvents using an ultrasonic crusher, and preparing 5-micron-thick CNT films using vacuum filtration.
-  - Executed vapor deposition of metal electrodes onto CNT films covered with a metal mask using a magnetron sputtering machine or an electron beam evaporation system.
+  - Executed vapor deposition of metal electrodes (Au and Al) onto CNT films covered with metal mask to produce thermoelectric terahertz detectors using magnetron sputtering machine and electron beam evaporation system respectively.
-  - Engaged in the thermoelectric response and terahertz attenuation measurement of CNT-based devices using the Terahertz Time-Domain Spectroscopy (THz TDS) and Terahertz Quantum Cascade Lasers (THz QCL) system.
+  - Engaged in the terahertz response measurement of CNT-based detectors using Terahertz Time-Domain Spectroscopy (THz TDS) system and thermoelectric response measurement using Terahertz Quantum Cascade Lasers (THz QCL) system and a lock-in amplifier.
-- *2021.08 - 2022.03*, Test Verification of Key Equipment Failure Type Identification and Failure Prediction, XJTU
+- *2021.08 - 2022.03*, Hydraulic Equipment Failure Type Identification and Failure Prediction, XJTU
-  - Produced four faulty bearings with different lengths of wear on the inner race, measured the data on a bearing test rig using piezoelectric vibration sensors, and collated them into a corresponding dataset.
+  - Produced four faulty bearings with different lengths of wear on the inner race and four solenoid valves with different levels of wear on the outer surface of the spool.
-  - Produced four solenoid valves with different levels of wear on the outer surface of the spool, and measured the data on a hydraulic test rig using a piezoelectric vibration sensor, and collated into a corresponding dataset.
+  - Measured the vibration data on a hydraulic test rig with faulty bearings and faulty solenoid valves respectively using piezoelectric vibration sensors, and collated into two corresponding datasets.
-  - Utilized PyTorch-based ResNet to perform fault diagnosis and prediction on bearings and solenoid valves.
+  - Utilized ResNet50 to perform fault diagnosis and life prediction on bearings and solenoid valves.
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Excellent Undergraduate Graduation Project</div><img src='images/500x300.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

 - *2020.02 - 2021.07*, Geometrical and Vibrational Properties of a Clamped-clamped Beam under Large Deformation, XJTU
-  - Simulated the buckling characteristics and vibration modal response of a clamped-clamped beam fixed on a flexible substrate with different levels of pre-strain using ABAQUS and ANSYS APDL.
+  - Simulated the buckling characteristics and vibration modal response of a clamped-clamped beam fixed on a flexible substrate with different levels of pre-strain using ABAQUS (3D) and ANSYS APDL (2D).
   - Acquired the formula for the buckling form of the clamped-clamped beam at different two-end compression displacements utilizing the perturbation method.
-  - Used polyimide (PI) to cut and simulate the rectangular test strips with matching parameters, carried out buckling experiments by securing both ends on a self-designed tensile-compression test rig, and observed the buckling behaviour under different experiment parameters.
+  - Used polyimide (PI) to produce and simulate the rectangular test strips with matching parameters in FEA, carried out buckling experiments by securing both ends on a self-designed tensile-compression test rig, and observed the buckling behaviour under different parameters.
-  - Used a shaking table and a piezoelectric chip to detect vibration intensities at various points on the buckling beam.
+  - Used flexible piezoelectric sensors to detect vibration intensity changes at different points on the buckled beam under 0 to 500Hz vibration produced by a shaking table.

 </div></div>

 # 📑 Course Projects
-- *2023.09 - 2023.12*, Ongoing, Grasp of Folded Blanket, NUS
+- *2023.09 - 2023.12*, Ongoing, Robot Grasp of Randomly-placed Blanket on Object, NUS
+  - Collected RGB images and corresponding depth information of randomly-placed color-labelled blankets via a RGBD camera into a dataset.
+ - Trained semantic segmentation models for randomly-placed color-labelled blankets to recognize their corners and edges using UNet and DeepLabV3+.
+ - Controlled the Franka Emika robot arm to grasp the blanket at specified edge with a specified angle based on semantic segmentation results and point cloud reconstruction.
 - *2023.08 - 2023.12*, Ongoing, Reinforcement Learning on Dynamic Restaurant Scheduling Problem with Flexible Serving Time, NUS
 - *2023.02 - 2023.05*, CV Segmentation and AI Classification of Picture of Chip Index, NUS
   - Utilized Matlab to segment letters and numbers in the picture with self-written functions (worked as regionprops, bwlabel and so on).